tony-waters/insta-nexus/README.md

 Don't bother checking the Nexus GUI yet, all we've done so far is 'publish' the Groovy script.
 We still need to run it.
-You can check its there ready to run by saying:
+You can check its there ready to run if you like:

 > curl -v -X GET -u "admin:admin123" "http://192.168.99.101:8081/service/rest/v1/script"